 The Master Electrician (ME) works closely with the lighting designer and is responsible for coordinating the crew that will execute the design.
 The ME needs to have a working knowledge of lighting systems equipment and operation, including the ability to read and interpret a light plot.
-He/she will be responsible for ensuring that the equipment specified in the design is available, developing the circuit plot that most efficiently serves the design, and leading the crew that hangs, cables, circuits, and troubleshoots the plot, as well as striking the equipment after the run.
+They will be responsible for ensuring that the equipment specified in the design is available, developing the circuit plot that most efficiently serves the design, and leading the crew that hangs, cables, circuits, and troubleshoots the plot, as well as striking the equipment after the run.
 The ME will work with the Designer to focus the plot.
 The ME is also responsible for running a dimmer check on every day of tech and performance.
-The ME will be responsible for filing written weekly reports with the Producer, Production Officer, and UP Technical Advisor (TA) to keep them apprised of progress.
+The ME will be responsible for filing written weekly reports with the Producer, Production Officer, and UP Technical Director to keep them apprised of progress.

 For An EX Production

 An ME will have a demonstrated proficiency and understanding of the principles involved in the hanging, cabling, circuiting, and focusing of lighting equipment and a working knowledge of lighting control and operation.
 They will have a working knowledge of basic rigging and safely working on ladders and scaffolding.
 They will have attended workshops in lighting, light board operation, basic rigging, and ladder /scaffold safety.
 They will have worked on light crews and as an assistant ME on at least one production.

 Asst.
 ME’s will have attended workshops in lighting, basic rigging, as well as ladder/scaffold safety.
 They will have worked as crew on previous shows.